CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/udfs-in-ui5-app.md

 ## Results

-After these changes, To Do view will work with our newly generated controllers for To Do User Defined Objects.
-We can now search, add, delete and change them.
-All changes are automatically send to backend to be saved.
+With these changes in place, the To Do view is now fully integrated with the newly generated controllers for the To Do User Defined Objects.
+You can search, add, delete, and update To Do items, and all changes are automatically sent to the backend for persistence.

 ![To do list view](./media/udfs-in-ui5-app/todo-list-view.webp)

+---